Jamesb13579/project2-alienabduction/README.md

 ## Design
 __Theme__

 As I was making a game about aliens I wanted to imagery and fonts to be suitable.
-The font that I used is __Josefin Sans__.
+The font that I used is __Josefin Sans__ and __Perminent Marker__.
 I felt this suited the style of game I was trying to create, the font is available from [google fonts](https://https://fonts.google.com/).

 __Color Scheme__